wevinkang/homelab/Docker/Docker Install/README.md

+# Docker installation
-# This docker installation is for Debian, but if you're using a different flavour of Linux, see: https://docs.docker.com/engine/install/
+## For Debian, but if you're using a different flavour of Linux, see: https://docs.docker.com/engine/install/

 Set up Docker's APT repo:
 ``` bash